Cheshire

 The absence of lifeguards, warning signs, or flags on a rough beach during tourist season created unsafe swimming conditions, despite high public usage.

-The FCDO transmitted the Regulation 28 report to the British Consulate in Crete for onward transmission to the relevant Greek authorities, but stated they could not guarantee a response from …
+FCDO confirms that a response is still outstanding, but that they transmitted the report to the British Consulate in Crete for onward transmission to the relevant Greek authorities.
+They cannot guarantee a response from the Greek authorities.

 Michael Harrison